A Volume of Fluid Method for Three Dimensional Direct Numerical Simulations of Immiscible Droplet Collisions: Introduction

-Furthermore, different Lattice-Boltzman methods (LBM) were employed for two- and three-dimensional simulations of droplet collisions of the same liquid \cite{Schelkle1995, Inamuro2004, Sakakibara2008, LycettBrown2014, Mazloomi2016, Suzuki2021}. \citet{Schelkle1995} proved the applicability of the LBM to the fully three-dimensional simulation of single liquid binary droplet collisions.
-Inamuro~\emph {et~al.}\ \cite{Inamuro2004} investigated the mixing processes of two equal droplets by adding tracer particles to the simulation. \citet{Sakakibara2008} investigated the collision of unequal sized droplets and studied the collision regime boundaries for different diameter ratios.
+Furthermore, different lattice Boltzmann methods (LBM) were employed for two and three dimensional simulations of droplet collisions of the same liquid \citep{Schelkle1995, Inamuro2004, Sakakibara2008, LycettBrown2014, Mazloomi2016, Suzuki2021}. \citet{Schelkle1995} proved the applicability of the LBM to the fully three dimensional simulation of single liquid binary droplet collisions. \citet{Inamuro2004} investigated the mixing processes of two equal droplets by adding tracer particles to the simulation. \citet{Sakakibara2008} investigated the collision of unequal sized droplets and studied the collision regime boundaries for different diameter ratios.
 The cascaded LBM in three dimensions was validated by \citet{LycettBrown2014} for the simulation of binary drop collisions.
-While Mazloomi~\emph {et~al.}\ \cite{Mazloomi2016} applied an entropic LBM, \citet{Suzuki2021} validated the Lattice Kinetic Scheme (LKS) by reproducing the results of \citet{Pan2019} in different off-center collision regimes.
+While \citet{Mazloomi2016} applied an entropic LBM, \citet{Suzuki2021} validated the Lattice Kinetic Scheme (LKS) by reproducing the results of \citet{Pan2019} in different off-center collision regimes.

-While early numerical studies mainly focused on reproducing experiments and validating methods, simulations also allow to provide insights that are not accessible by experiments.
-With evaluating the energy balance and dissipation rates, He~\emph {et~al.}\ \cite{He2019,He2020} found an explanation for non-monotonic dissipation during bouncing of droplets. \citet{Chen2020} investigated bouncing, coalescence and separation from high-resolution DNS with the VOF method.
+While early numerical studies mainly focused on reproducing experiments and validating methods, simulations also provide insights not accessible by experiments.
+With evaluating the energy balance and dissipation rates, \citet{He2019,He2020} found an explanation for non-monotonic dissipation during bouncing of droplets. \citet{Chen2020} investigated bouncing, coalescence and separation from high-resolution DNS with the VOF method.
 Based on their numerical findings, they deduced an expression for the mass transfer during the collisions.
 Analysing DNS results, \citet{Liu2016} identified the Rayleigh-Plateau instability as the mechanism that determines the rim disintegration in droplet collisions at high initial kinetic energies.